 Adding raisins

 Those plump delicious raisins are the one ingredient that aren’t added to the machine with the wet or dry ingredients.
-Instead, wait for the ‘fruit/nut signal’.
+Instead, wait for the ‘mix-ins signal’.
 It’s a beep that notifies you to add the fruit or nuts to the bread.
 This beep will come about 15 minutes after pushing the start button (depends on your machine).
 Just add them all at once and close the lid to continue the cycle.

 Baking time